Unfortunately, there are times when a biological parent is not willing or able to care for their child, and the involvement of CPS is imminent.

 If you are a relative within the third degree by consanguinity, the Texas Family Code provides 90 days from the date the judge renders to file a lawsuit.

 Rendition is the day the judge verbally states what their ruling is.
 If you are a relative within the third degree by consanguinity, and you were denied placement by CPS or the court, contact The Stout Law Firm, PLLC to discuss your options.

 Is a Child You Love Involved In a CPS Case and You Need Help?

-If you would like to discuss your case and your rights with one of the experienced attorneys at The Stout Law Firm, PLLC, please call or contact us to schedule a consultation.
+If you would like to discuss your case and your rights with one of the experienced attorneys at The Stout Law Firm, PLLC, please contact us to schedule a consultation.

 No one should feel helpless when if comes to advocating for a child.